locka99/opcua/docs/client.md

 but for demo purposes we'll disable that setting in the client by calling `trust_server_certs(false)`.
 When this setting is false, the client will automatically trust the server regardless of the key it presents.

-When we connect to a server you will see some more entries under `./pki`:
+When we connect to a server you will see some more entries under `./pki` resembling this:

 ```
 ./pki/rejected/
 ./pki/trusted/ServerFoo [f5baa2ed3896ef3048a148ea69a516a92a222fcc].der
 ```

+The server's .der file was automatically stored in `./pki/trusted` because we told the client to automatically trust the server.
+The default behaviour is to distrust the server, in which case the cert would have appeared under `/pki/rejected` and we would have had to manually moved it into the trust folder.

-The server's .der file will be stored in `./pki/trusted`.
-The name of the file depends on the server's application name and the thumbprint (has) of the certificate.
+The name of the file is created from the server's application name and the thumbprint of the certificate.

 ### Retry policy

 We also set a retry policy, so that if the client cannot connect to the server or is disconnected from the server, it will try to connect up to 3 times before giving up.
-Setting the limit to zero would retry continuously.
+If a connection succeeds the retry counter is reset so it's 3 tries for any one reconnection attempt, not total.
+Setting the limit to zero would retry continuously forever.

-We could also change the retry interval if we wanted to.
+There are also settings to control the retry rate.
+It is not advisable to make retries too fast.

 ### Create the Client

-Finally we call `client()` to produce a `Client`.
+Finally we called `client()` to produce a `Client`.
+Now we have a client we can start calling it.

 ## Connect to a server

-Once we have a `Client` describing who we are, we can try connecting to a server.
+A `Client` can connect to any server it likes.
 There are a number of ways to do this:

 1. Predefined endpoints set up by the `ClientBuilder`
 2. Ad hoc.